 Transportation Modernization Act

 The Transportation Modernization Act received Royal Assent on May 23, 2018.
-This Act will require that some railway locomotives install voice and video recorders.
+The Act will require voice and video recorders to be installed on some railway locomotives.
 To protect the privacy of employees, only the Transportation Safety Board, railway companies and Transport Canada will be allowed to use the information these devices gather for specific reasons.

 Fatigue management